Jkmurey/Jkmurey.github.io/_posts/2026-04-16-House-Price-Prediction-Web-App.md

 ---

 ## 📌 Overview
 This project involve creating a machine learning web application that predicts house prices based on user inputs.
-Built using Python and deployed with Streamlit..

----

-## Description:
-A machine learning web application that predicts house prices based on user inputs.
 Built using Python and deployed with Streamlit.

 ---